Hi, I'm Juri 👋

 I'm a developer, currently employed as a full-stack engineer at Valora Digital.
 I work on autonomous stores and on making critical systems beautiful and reliable.

 I enjoy typed functional programming.
-I write F# at my current day-job, and I co-organise ZuriHac, a European Haskell Hackathon.
+I write F# at my day-job, and I co-organise ZuriHac, a European Haskell Hackathon.
 I tend to reach for Elm for doing frontend work.

 I like to work on physical and digital projects.
 Here are some that have reached at least a minimum notion of finished or polished.